uu-his/Methods/README.md

 ### Week 2:

 #### Preparations
 Make sure to have R installed beforehand.
 You can use [the standard R installation](https://www.r-project.org), but many find the [R-studio version](https://www.rstudio.com) pleasant to work with.
-Either way, try to get it up and running before the first tutorial (Wed.
-12), so we can address any issues before the first lab session (Fri.
-14).
-Once you're up and running, have a look at the first videos of [Google's R-intro for beginners](http://www.youtube.com/playlist?list=PLOU2XLYxmsIK9qQfztXeybpHvru-TrqAP)
+Either way, try to get it up and running before the first tutorial (Mon.
+11), so we can address any issues before the first lab session (Tue.
+12).
+Once you're up and running, you could take a look at the first videos of [Google's R-intro for beginners](http://www.youtube.com/playlist?list=PLOU2XLYxmsIK9qQfztXeybpHvru-TrqAP)

 #### Tutorial: the quantitative approach to history.
-* For the first tutorial, every student is to find an interesting paper using quantitative methods and structured data (interesting because of its topic and findings, not necessarily because of the methodology).
+* For the first tutorial, every student is to find an interesting paper using quantitative/computational methods (interesting because of its topic and findings, not necessarily because of the methodology).
 Please read this article and prepare some discussion points for class.
-Distribute the article itself tothe group students no later than 17.00 on Sunday.
+Distribute the article itself to the group no later than 17.00 on the Sunday before the tutorial.
 * Using the articles you brought with you, we will use this session to discuss about the pros and cons of quantitative research.
 * There are no further readings besides the article on which you prepare talking points.
 You only need to skim the other articles to get a feeling what they are about beforehand.
 Next week however, there are substantial readings, so it is good to use the time to begin reading Cleveland.